Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 00.24.52 UTC
+- WIB: Sabtu, 26 April 2025 01.35.18 UTC
-- WITA: Sabtu, 26 April 2025 01.24.52 UTC
+- WITA: Sabtu, 26 April 2025 02.35.18 UTC
-- WIT: Sabtu, 26 April 2025 02.24.52 UTC
+- WIT: Sabtu, 26 April 2025 03.35.18 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational